Connect with others who understand.

 • Headache

-• Tremor (uncontrollable shaking)
+• Mild tremor (uncontrollable shaking)

 Another member replied, “I’ve been on lithium before and didn’t get any side effects.
-Just hang in and the side effects should go away.”
+Just hang in there, and the side effects should go away.”

-Common side effects of anticonvulsant therapy include:
+Common side effects of anti-seizure therapy include:

 • Muscle aches or weakness